o1-labs/proof-systems/book/src/specs/kimchi.md

 	- the 15 register/witness
 	- 6 sigmas evaluations (the last one is not evaluated)
 1. Absorb the unique evaluation of ft: $ft(\zeta\omega)$.
+1. If recursion challenges are in the proof, absorb them
 1. Sample $v'$ with the Fr-Sponge.
 1. Derive $v$ from $v'$ using the endomorphism (TODO: specify).
 1. Sample $u'$ with the Fr-Sponge.